The Personal OS I run every day.

 The setup that runs itself

-When you open Personal OS for the first time, the AI walks through about 7 questions about your work — what you do, who you serve, what you sound like, what you're working on right now — and seeds itself with what it needs to know about you on day one.
+When you open Personal OS for the first time, the AI walks through a handful of questions about your work — what you do, who you serve, what you sound like, what you're working on right now — and seeds itself with what it needs to know about you on day one.

 3